Does asking “Are you a cop?” really matter? How did prostitution kill the $2 bill? And much more myths and facts about prostitution.

 (I just used “blown” in a sentence about a prostitute, but in regards to “empirical data.”
 That’s pretty much my personality in a nutshell.)

 Anyway… that was illegal.
 While Nevada is the only U.S. state that has legalized prostitution, it’s only legal at regulated brothels in certain, smaller counties.
 The counties that contain Vegas and Reno are both too big to be prostitute-legal zones.

 6 | MYTH: All hookers have hearts of gold

 No matter what the movies tell you, they do not.
+It’s a famous myth that’s get shown over and over.
 Also, they do not contain nougat inside.

 7 | MYTH: Craigslist pretends it isn’t the official home of prostitution on the Internet

 Craigslist’s official policy is to carefully monitor its adult services section for illegal activity… but it knows where the money comes from.
 They’ve always charged $10 for adult services ads, and always gave that money to charity.